 Table of contents

-Why should you read this Python tutorial?
+Why this Python tutorial?

 Here are a few reasons:

-What you will learn from this tutorial
+What you’ll learn from this Python tutorial for beginners

 Who am I?